 Elaine and I volunteered our time with Wycliffe Bible Translators at the JAARS Center in Waxwaw, NC.
 We sold our home in Waxahachie and moved permanently to Waxhaw in 2004.
 We both worked nearly 40 hours per week for a number of years.
 Elaine worked in the PR Dept. conducting tours and a few hours each week in the Mexican Museum.
 She also was in charge of getting various departments and people involved in JAARS Day, which is conducted four times a year.
 I worked about three years or so in CAM (construction and maintenance), about three years in the radio department and about three years or so in the computer department repairing computers and checking out new computers before they are shipped to various parts of the world to be used by missionaries and Bible translators.
 We served in Papua New Guinea right after 9/11 for five months.
 Elaine worked in the library and Guest House and I worked in CAM as a purchaser.

 Well, after debating and praying, Elaine and I severed our ties in Waxhaw, sold our home and moved back to Texas.
 We departed Waxhaw on the 7th of May, 2010, and moved into our newly constructed home at 7615 Black Willow Lane, in Arlington on the 28th of June.
 We are now only a few hours driving time or less from each of our children's homes instead of the usual two day drive.
 We are located about five miles South of IH20 , just off Highway 360 (Watson Road) in the Deer Valley Subdivision.
 Country living to subdivision living again.
 Hmmmmm!!!
 Love the country, but........ we are here.
-We joined a Southern Baptist church (Walnut Ridge Baptist Church) which is located about 3 or so miles South of us, just off Hiway 360.
-We are now volunteering on Mondays and Thursdays in the archive department at Wycliffe International just west of Duncanville on West Camp Wisdom Road.
+We joined a Southern Baptist church (Walnut Ridge Baptist Church) in Mansfield which is located about 3 or so miles South of us, just off Hiway 360.
+We volunteer on the welcome desk.
+Elaine on Monday mornings and I (Jim) on Wednesday afternoon.

 Our address is 7615 Black Willow Lane, Arlington, Tx., 76002 and our telephone number is 682-222-7664.
 Our cell number is 817-933-7166 (Jim).
 Drop by anytime.